-- In lecture 2 we discussed how to match across scale and translation.
-How? - Another option is to use interest points e.g. Harris points [Z. Zhang et al. 95]: - 1.
-Detect interest points - 2.
-Cut out image patches around each point - 3.
-Matches can now be found by comparing patches+epipolar geometry constraints.
+- We have already seen how to match across scale and translation.
+How? - Another option is to use interest points e.g. Harris points [Z. Zhang et al. 95]. - A. Detect interest points - B. Cut out image patches around each point - C. Matches can now be found by comparing patches+epipolar geometry constraints.

-Correspondences from block matching at Harris points (assignment problem:LE7).
+Correspondences from block matching at Harris points.

-• After applying the Epipolar constraint (You will test this in CE3).
+• After applying the Epipolar constraint (You will test this in lab 3).